- A CALL TO ACTION

-The Mayors Challenge is a competition to inspire cities to generate innovative ideas that solve major challenges and improve city life – and that ultimately can be shared and replicated by cities worldwide.
+The Mayors Challenge is an ideas competition that encourages cities to generate innovative ideas that solve major challenges and improve city life – and that have the potential to spread to other cities.

 Cities are uniquely positioned to encourage and foster the innovation, creativity, ideas, and solutions needed to tackle the pressing social and economic issues facing the world today – as well as meet the challenges of tomorrow.